 When you verify an email address using mailboxlayer, the API starts the process by performing an email syntax check.
 The API checks the email ID against regular expression rules like the email address format.
-For example, the format of an email address is ‘[email protected]’.
+For example, the format of an email address is ‘local-part@domain’.
 The local-part can have a maximum of 64 characters, while the domain can have up to 253 characters.
 In addition, the local-part can have uppercase and lowercase letters, digits from 0 to 9, and special characters.
 The domain part must match the requirements for a hostname, which consists of digits, letters, dots, and hyphens.

 2. Does the mailboxlayer API Check an Email Address for Typos or Misspellings?

 The mailboxlayer email API is capable of checking email addresses for typos and misspellings.
 It checks to see if there is a spelling mistake in the domain part of the email address and also suggests an alternative email address.

 3. How does mailboxlayer Verify Email Addresses in Real-Time?

 With the mailboxlayer email API, you can accurately verify email addresses in real-time.
 When the API checks an email address for syntax and typos, it uses MX-Records and SMTP (Simple Mail Transfer Protocol) lookups to verify them.